 Arts Scholarships

-The Arts Scholarship programme supports students who want to develop their artistic interests alongside their studies.
+The Arts Scholarships programme supports students who want to develop their artistic interests alongside their studies.
 Each scholarship runs for one academic year.

 Successful applicants will:

-• Be matched with a relevant mentor from the artistic community (where possible)
+- Be matched with a mentor from the artistic community (where possible)

 The Programme

-Skills development sessions are scheduled on Wednesday afternoons when lectures are not taking place.
+Scholars participate in a programme of skills development sessions scheduled on Wednesday afternoons, when lectures are not taking place.
 The sessions focus on different topics and are adapted year by year.
 Past topics have included: How to Navigate Unusual Collaborations; Networking Skills; How to Deliver your own Artistic Workshop and more.

-The formal Showcase held at The Edge is the highlight of the programme and is attended by local artists, university staff and friends.
-It provides a unique experience to demonstrate your talent to a new audience and to network with like-minded artists.
+Over the course of the Programme, Scholars organise a formal showcase to be held at The Edge.
+The Scholars' Showcase is the highlight of the programme and is attended by local artists, university staff and friends.
+It provides a unique experience to develop transferrable skills like event management and self-promotion as well as demonstrate your talent to a new audience and to network with like-minded artists.

-By accepting the offer of a Scholarship, you are committing to attending all programme dates.
+In accepting the offer of a Scholarship, you commit to:

 Eligibility

-You are welcome to apply to progress and develop any art form which may include (but is not limited to) the following:
+You are invited to apply to progress and develop any art form which may include (but is not limited to) the following:

 Application Process